TexZK/embedded-linux-labs-ext/docs/qemu/toolchain.md

 * Keep the default version that is proposed.

 * Enable `Add support for IPv6` (`LIBC_UCLIBC_IPV6`).<br/>
-  That’s needed to use the toolchain in *Buildroot*, which only accepts toolchains with IPv6 support.
+  That's needed to use the toolchain in *Buildroot*, which only accepts toolchains with IPv6 support.

 * Enable `Add support for WCHAR` (`LIBC_UCLIBC_WCHAR`).